 Facebook Messenger has improved a lot lately.
-Whether it’s the ability to share screens or the introduction of Chat Rooms, Messenger has emerged as a one-stop solution for all your communication needs.
-But such rapid changes have also drawn out a few flaws.
-Users have often complained about encountering abrupt app crashes on Android and iOS.
+Whether it’s the ability to share screens or play multiplayer games during video calls, Messenger has emerged as a one-stop solution for all your communication needs.
+However, such rapid changes have also drawn out a few flaws.
+One of those issues is when Messenger keeps crashing on Android or iPhone.

 1. Restart the App

 At times, Messenger can experience issues while opening, causing it to crash.
 If it’s just a minor glitch, restarting the app should solve the problem.

 To close Messenger on Android, long press on its app icon and tap the info icon from the resulting menu.
 Then, tap the Force stop option at the bottom.

 To close Messenger on your iPhone, bring up the app switcher by swiping up from the bottom of the screen (or by double-tapping the Home Screen button).
 Locate the Messenger card and swipe up on it to close the app.